-Paige, a Republican, was the representative for Massachusetts's 3rd congressional district from 1923 to 1925.
+Paige was the representative for Massachusetts’s 3rd congressional district and was a Republican.
+He served from 1923 to 1925.

 From Sep 1913 to Mar 1925, Paige missed 643 of 1,554 roll call votes, which is 41.4%.
 This is much worse than the median of 19.6% among the lifetime records of representatives serving in Mar 1925.
 The chart below reports missed votes over time.

 |Dec 1914-Mar 1915||67||15||22.4%||58th|

 The information on this page is originally sourced from a variety of materials, including: